tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 An implementation MUST include all bdqcore:SingleRecord Validations, Amendments, and Measures for each implemented UseCase.
 An Implementation MUST provide an implementation for at least one UseCase, and MAY provide implementations for more or all of the UseCases.
 Implementations MAY include additional Tests and additional UseCases.

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
 Results MAY include Response.qualifier (See 4 Extension Points).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
+See the bdqcore: landing page section on the [Structure of a Response](../../bdqcore/index.md#21-Structure-of-Response-normative) for further normative guidance on Responses as RDF or as data structures.

 Where implementers add additional Tests as part of a Test suite compliant with this standard, they MUST describe those Tests using the bdqffdq framework, those Tests MUST use the same Response structures, and those Tests MUST be related to UseCases (either those defined in the standard or additional use cases).